Reiningecho90/S.A.N.E.-AI/README.md

 - Added bugged code to the testing branch
 - More work on NN today, the next goal is to return a good value from the network then work with implementation
 - Changed code of conduct branch name to be more readable
+- Found library for the weather forecast, closed issue

 Notes:
 - Made changes to the source code branch (4/22/2021)